NikhilKamathB/Code-Mixed-Machine-Translation/README.md

 Machine translation is a rapidly evolving field in Natural Language Processing (NLP) with applications ranging from improving cross-lingual communication to assisting global business operations.
 In this project, we address the complex challenge of translating code-mixed language text.
 Our aim is to develop a robust system that can accurately translate mixed language text (Spanglish and Hinglish) into English, recognizing the nuances of language switching within a sentence.
 With bilingualism being a significant aspect of many team members’ lives, this project has a personal and practical relevance that extends beyond the research realm.
 Moreover, this work serves as a proof of concept, potentially paving the way for enhanced mixed language translation in various applications.

 ## Folder Structure.
+To view the output of oour model, please refer `./nbs/Machine Translation.ipynb`

 ```
 Code-Mixed-Machine-Translation Repo.